 Valve Radio AC/DC 5 valve two-waveband table top painted bakelite superhetrodyne receiver.
 Valve line up: 10C1, 10F9, 10LD11, 10P13 and U404 (all Mazda, apparently original)

-My grandmother used to have one of these until she died nearly 40 years ago.
+My grandmother used to have one of these until she died in the late 60's.
 The paintwork on many of these sets has been removed and you may see examples which are completely brown.
 It was in serious need of attention when I received it (see the picture below!)

 I glued the broken pieces together with 'Araldite' and as there was a hairline crack from the bottom of the case to the top I opened this up slightly to admit some 'Superglue'.
 The cracks were then abraded with very fine wet and dry paper and touched up with cream coloured emulsion paint tinted with water colour paint.
 The surface was then fixed with a watered down coat of PVA glue and finally the whole case was given a light wax polish.
 Yes, you can see the repair if you look carefully.